 Vic Berry’s scrapyard cleared.

-While Vic Berry’s scrap yard and its railway vehicles had the limelight, the smaller and older scrap yard of A.E.
-Piggott & Sons continued operating in the corner between Upperton Road and Western Boulevard.
-In the early 1990s Piggott’s sent cut-up scrap to steelworks in South Wales.
-Here two Co-Co class 37 locomotives shunt in the scrapyard.
+While Vic Berry’s scrap yard and its railway vehicles had the limelight, the smaller and older scrap yards of A.E.
+Piggott & Sons and of Frank Berry continued to operate in the corner between Upperton Road and Western Boulevard.
+In the early 1990s trains of cut-up scrap were apparently sent from Piggott’s yard to steelworks in South Wales.
+Here two Co-Co class 37 locomotives shunt wagons for loading in the scrapyard.

 Here, in 1991, Co-Co 37 701 “Tremorfa Steelworks” is making up its train of wagons of scrap.
 The last of these trains departed in December 1995.